Methodology of Algorithm Engineering: Methodologies of Algorithm Engineering

 \section{Methodologies of Algorithm Engineering}

 We emphasized above that the general goal of algorithm engineering is to extend the body of knowledge of algorithm designs, algorithmic tasks, and corresponding knowledge.
 Up to this point, however, we have focused on \textit{what} we can know.
 In this section, we elaborate on the question of \textit{how} to systematically extend the body of knowledge.
-More specifically, we focus on how to systematically establish new knowledge that extends body of knowledge.
-We identify four types: \begin{enumerate} \item New or better knowledge \emph{of tasks}. \item New or better knowledge \emph{of designs}; \item New or better formal knowledge \emph{about tasks and designs}; \item New or better empirical knowledge \emph{about tasks and designs}. \end{enumerate} Many papers present extensions of existing knowledge with better knowledge.
-These are \emph{improvements} of one or the other kind~\citep{gregor2013positioning}.
+We identify four categories of such extensions: \begin{enumerate} \item New or better knowledge \emph{of tasks}. \item New or better knowledge \emph{of designs}; \item New or better formal knowledge \emph{about tasks and designs}; \item New or better empirical knowledge \emph{about tasks and designs}. \end{enumerate} Many papers present extensions of the mode knowledge that are \emph{improvements} of one or the other kind~\citep{gregor2013positioning}.
 For instance, an improvement could be a new sorting algorithm that performs better than existing ones, a new theorem that identifies narrower bounds than earlier published ones, or more specific empirical results obtained by an experiment.
 Some papers develop knowledge on how existing solutions can be transferred to problems that have not yet been discussed. \citet{gregor2013positioning} call this \emph{exaptation}.
-Such knowledge might be an algorithm that solves a newly defined algorithmic task, a theorem on an algorithm for which no theorems had been proven, or a first empirical study on an algorithm.
+Such knowledge extensions might be an algorithm that solves a newly defined algorithmic task, a theorem on an algorithm for which no theorems had been proven, or a first empirical study on an algorithm.